mekowalski/react-nasa-images-app/NOTES2.md

 - Access DOM with refs
   - To access DOM elements directly using React, vanilla JS won't work,
   - Use React Ref system: gives access to single DOM element
-  - [] Create refs in constructor(), assign to instance variable then pass to particular JSX as props
+  - [x] Create refs in constructor(), assign to instance variable then pass to particular JSX as props
+  - [x] Also need to define `componentDidMount` life cycle
   - [] figure out the image height
   - [] take height and set it on State on each re-rendered component
   - [] when re-rendering, use image height to generate appropriate `grid-row` property